Copyright and Intellectual Property Policy

 All requests for use of College marks must be submitted in writing to the Office of Communications.
 If the party seeking permission to use a College mark is an entity outside of the College, be it a business, institution, organization, or an individual, that party must sign a license agreement with an official agent of the College authorizing its use of the requested College mark(s).
 The Office of Communications retains information concerning what names, logos, insignias, and related words, phrases, and images currently comprise the College’s marks.

 However, faculty, staff, and students may reasonably use the mark for professional identification or affiliation.
 All products and services bearing the College’s marks and distributed for sale or other promotional purposes are subject to the licensing policies of the College.

-Although “Exceptional Use of College Resources” is defined (see Appendix A), it is acknowledged that such resources and their use may change over time, with changes in technology, physical infrastructure of the College, modes of employment, etc. Therefore, this Policy allows the Provost and the Library Committee to review and revise the definition of “Exceptional Use” in order to establish an appropriate standard.
+Although “Exceptional Use of College Resources” is defined (see Appendix A), it is acknowledged that such resources and their use may change over time, with changes in technology, physical infrastructure of the College, modes of employment, etc. Therefore, this Policy allows the College to review and revise the definition of “Exceptional Use” in order to establish an appropriate standard.
 At the same time, this Policy allows an appeal process as defined in the Guide to Copyright and Intellectual Property at Whitman College.

 The copyright policy of Whitman College affirms the College’s commitment to comply with the United States law pertaining to copyright; to respect faithfully the property rights of authors and their assignees; to educate members of the campus community about copyright law; and to exercise vigorously the rights and responsibilities granted under this law.